Lalitpur, Nepal: History

-Lalitpur Metropolitan City, historically known as Patan, is one of the oldest continuously inhabited cities in Nepal and a cultural epicenter of the Kathmandu Valley.
-Renowned for its exquisite art, architecture, and religious harmony, Lalitpur has evolved from an ancient settlement into a modern metropolis while preserving its deep-rooted heritage.

-Ancient History
+Ancient history

 The city is believed to have been founded by King Varadeva in 290 CE, though local legends trace its origins even earlier.
 Lalitpur was historically known as Yala in the Newar language and Patan in Sanskrit.
 The Mauryan Emperor Ashoka is said to have visited the region around 249 BC, erecting four stupas at the cardinal points of the city—still standing today as markers of its ancient Buddhist heritage.
 During the Licchavi period (c.
 400–750 CE), Patan emerged as a center of trade and religion, with early inscriptions and stone sculptures indicating a thriving urban culture.

 Malla Era

 Lalitpur flourished under the Malla kings (12th–18th century), who transformed the city into a masterpiece of Newar architecture and urban planning.
 The Patan Durbar Square, now a UNESCO World Heritage Site, was developed during this era, featuring: Krishna Mandir (built in 1637 by King Siddhi Narsingh Malla), Hiranya Varna Mahavihar (Golden Temple), Sundari Chowk, Mul Chowk, and other royal courtyards.
 The city became a hub for metalwork, wood carving, and stone sculpture, with artisans exporting their work across Asia.
 Lalitpur maintained a unique religious syncretism, where Hindu and Buddhist traditions coexisted and often merged in festivals, rituals, and iconography.
+During periods of political instability, Lalitpur was governed by a council of noble officials called the Six Pradhans.